 We need to schedule the non-urgent, important tasks (such as business planning and maintenance!) or they’ll never get done.

-Make the time to ensure the core strengths of your business are solid.
+Make the time to ensure the 7 key areas of your business are solid.
 They are the foundations that hold everything else up, including your social media engagement.